-For more than 75 years, this charming restaurant on 26 Rue de Mont-Blanc, a 45-second-walk from Cornavin, the central railway station, has been a Geneva institution.
+For more than 75 years, the charming Cafe de Paris in Geneva on 26 Rue de Mont-Blanc, a 45-second-walk from Cornavin, the central railway station, has been a local institution.
 And it’s still going strong, despite – or perhaps because – it only has one item on the menu: Entrecote Café de Paris avec les pommes frites et la salade verte for 39 SFr.

 Your choice at Café de Paris is whether to have your entrecote medium or saignant.
 Every once in a while someone, usually a tourist, orders his steak well done.
 And that’s OK.
 The waiters are too polite to comment.
 Bear in mind that well-done here means you still have to work hard to keep your steak from jumping up and down on the plate.
 With the extra large cutlery, you should be fine, though.
 The forks can easily be used as weapons.
 Take care not to stab yourself inadvertently in the throat – from the inside.

 Café de Paris is like a French bistro with red leather sofas, wood panelling and mirrors.
 The tables are so close together, you could pinch thin, crisp frites from the next table without being noticed.
 Very intimate, very cosy.
 Efficient white-shirted waiters, many of them well into their 60s, deftly manoeuvre gas burners and sizzling steaks between the tightly packed tables.